NJAMHAA's Mission Statement

 Innovating for Progress, Partnering for Solutions, NJAMHAA's current identity piece, illustrates the tremendous benefits that NJAMHAA members provide through the quality and effectiveness of services that save lives and greatly enhance quality of life.
 The publication also highlights the fiscal value of these services by being cost-effective; preventing the need for much higher-cost healthcare services and other consequences of lack of or delayed treatment; and contributing directly to the state’s economy through employment, purchases, taxes and fees.

-Click here for details on our advocacy successes in our FY2021 Annual Report, From Pandemic to Possibilities.
+Click here for details on our advocacy successes in our FY2023 Annual Report, Breaking Barriers in Behavioral Health Care.

 Click here for details on NJAMHAA's growth and impact throughout its 70-year history.